shehreendheda/katacoda-scenarios/udf_python/finish.md

-You've completed the first scenario for user-defined functions in Python.
+Congratulations!
+You've created a user-defined function **checksumsq()** that returns the sum of squares of integers in a list and checks whether the sum is even or odd.

+As you saw in the scenario, you can define a complex function by starting with a simple version of it and building it up from there.

-Some food for thought before you move on to the next scenario: We made the assumption that any argument passed into the function is a list.
-An additional step would be to add a conditional to the function to check whether the argument actually is list.
+Before you go, some food for thought: We made the assumption that any argument passed into the function is a list.
+We can add a conditional to the function to check whether the argument actually is list.